How the Nervous, Endocrine, and Reproductive Systems Interact

 - Ovaries: Produce eggs and female sex hormones.

-- Fallopian Tubes: Transport eggs.
+- Fallopian Tubes: Carry eggs.

 - Uterus: Site of fetal development.